-Note: Both CPMs in a redundant vSIM system should have the same BOF setting for the license-file parameter.
+Both CPMs in a redundant vSIM system should have the same BOF setting for the license-file parameter.
 Also, if the license-file is stored on the local disk (CF3) of the active CPM, it should also be stored on the local disk (CF3) of the standby CPM.
-You can use the admin redundancy synchronize boot-env command to synchronize the BOF settings and copy the license-file to the standby CPM if it is stored locally.
+Use the following command to synchronize the BOF settings: